theoladune/AIVC-Seminar/text/script.md

 ---

-But their parameters are trained using a different rate constraint
+But their parameters are trained using a different rate constraint lambda i

 ---